Quick Answer

 Event-Specific Assets

-Emily runs a yoga studio and creates a flyer for a weekend workshop.
-The QR code links to a single registration page.
+A yoga studio creating a flyer for a weekend workshop with a QR code linking to a single registration page is in a similar spot.
 Once the workshop ends, the flyer becomes irrelevant.
+A static QR code works fine because the context is limited.

 Digital-Only Designs

-Melissa uses Canva to design a PDF brand guide that includes a QR code linking to a client portal.
-The PDF is emailed to clients and can be updated later with a new version.
+A PDF brand guide designed in Canva with a QR code linking to a client portal can be emailed to clients and updated later with a new version.
+If the link changes, the PDF gets updated and resent.
+There is no physical reprint cost.

 Where Canva QR Codes Create Friction